Jennifer Garner: Relationships and family

 Garner met co-star Scott Foley on the set of Felicity in 1998.
 They married in a ceremony at their home on October 19, 2000.
 The pair separated in March 2003.
 Garner filed for divorce in May 2003, citing irreconcilable differences, and divorce papers were signed in March 2004.
 She dated her Alias co-star Michael Vartan from August 2003 to mid-2004.

 Garner began dating Ben Affleck in August 2004, having established a friendship on the sets of Pearl Harbor (2001) and Daredevil (2003).
 They married on June 29, 2005, in a private Turks and Caicos ceremony.

 Former co-star and friend Victor Garber, who officiated the ceremony, and Garber's partner (and later husband), Rainer Andreesen, were the only guests.
-Garner and Affleck have three children together: Violet Anne Affleck, Fin Affleck, and Samuel Garner Affleck.
+Garner and Affleck have three children together: Violet Anne Affleck, Fin Affleck (born Seraphina Rose Elisabeth), and Samuel Garner Affleck.
 The couple announced their intention to divorce in June 2015, and jointly filed legal documents in April 2017, seeking joint physical and legal custody of their children.
 The divorce was finalized in October 2018.

 Garner supported Affleck's struggles with alcoholism during and after their marriage and has credited Al-Anon with changing "the dance" of their relationship.
 She previously used the surnames Foley and Affleck during her marriages to both men respectively.

-Garner dated businessman John C. Miller from mid-2018 to early 2020.
+Garner dated businessman and CEO of Cali Group John C. Miller from mid-2018 to early 2020.
 After separating for a year, Garner and Miller's relationship resumed in 2021.